cplus2jules/JNR/docs/TUTORIAL.md

 ## What is jnr?

 jnr is a simple programming language where you can:
-- Store numbers (integers, decimals)
+- Store whole numbers (integers)
 - Store letters and symbols (characters)
-- Do math (addition, subtraction, multiplication, division)
+- Do math (addition, subtraction, multiplication, division, modulo)
+- Compare values (less than, greater than, equal to, etc.)
 - Display results on your screen
 - Ask users for input
 - Write comments to document your code

 **What makes jnr unique?**
 - Uses `!` instead of `;` to end statements (energetic!)
-- Uses `real` instead of `float` for decimal numbers
 - Uses `show()` to display output
 - Uses `ask()` to get input
 - Supports `#` comments like Python
+- Supports comma-separated variable declarations

 ---